chenwt/ggtree/docs/index.md

 ## Overview

+### Getting tree into `R`

-1. tree parsers: bring evolution evidences (inferred by a number of software) to be used in `R`
++ tree parsers: bring evolution evidences to be used/analyzed in `R`
-2. `merge_tree`: allows evolution evidences to be merged and compared
++ `merge_tree`: allows evolution evidences to be merged and compared
-3. `fortify` methods: convert tree objects into tidy data frame
++ `fortify` methods: convert tree objects into tidy data frame

+### Tree visualization & annotation

-4. parsing tree as a collection of taxa allows grammar of graphics to be supported
++ parsing tree as a collection of nodes allows grammar of graphics to be supported
-5. `geom_tree`: extends `ggplot2` to support tree structure
++ `geom_tree`: extends `ggplot2` to support tree structure
-6. several layers and functions for tree annotation
++ several layers and functions for tree annotation
-7. helper functions for tree manipulation
-8. supports annotating phylogenetic trees with user's own data
++ supports annotating phylogenetic trees with user's own data

+### Tree manipulation

++ helper functions for tree manipulation, make it possible to explore the tree visually

 ## Documentation